-XIV.KAZAKHSTAN
+XIV.
+KAZAKHSTAN

-On 24 June 2002 the Republic of Kazakhstan adopted a law on franchising.
-61 It is not a disclosure law, it deals with the franchise
+On 24 June 2002 the Republic of Kazakhstan adopted a law on franchising.61 It is not a disclosure law, it deals with the franchise

-58 Decreto 2 settembre 2005 n.
+Decreto 2 settembre 2005 n.
 204 Regolamento recante norme per la disciplina dell'affiliazione commerciale di cui all'articolo 4, comma 2, della legge 6 maggio 2004, n.
 129 published in the Gazzetta ufficiale No 231 of 4.10.2005.
-For an English translation see CCH, Business Franchise Guide, at ¶ 7155.
+For an English translation see CCH, Business Franchise Guide, at ¶ 7155

-59 Law No. 101 of 1973.
+Law No. 101 of 1973.
 For an English translation see CCH, Business Franchise Guide, at ¶ 7158.

-60 MITI Ordinance No. 100 of 1973.
+MITI Ordinance No. 100 of 1973.
 For an English translation see CCH, Business Franchise Guide, at ¶ 7159.

 61 Law No. 330 of 24 June 2002 concerning the Integrated Business Licence (Franchise).
 For an English translation see CCH, Business Franchise Guide, at ¶ 7161.

-ANNEX 3 agreement and with the duties of all those identified as involved in franchise relationships.
+agreement and with the duties of all those identified as involved in franchise relationships.
 A general header states that it regulates relations that are connected with the exercise of the integrated business licence or franchise, that it defines the contents of the contract and is directed to the development and promotion of franchise activities in the Republic of Kazakhstan on the part of the State.
 Article 5 lists the measures that the State bodies may take to promote franchising.
-These include the elaboration and implementation of programmes for the development and promotion of franchise activities in the Republic state.
+These include the elaboration and implementation of programmes for the development and promotion of franchise relationships and the providing of consulting services for the carrying out of franchise activities.